Sharon2000205/Sharon-Kendi/content/blog/_index.md

     The greatest value of a picture is when it forces us to notice what we never expected to see.

-  author: "Kelvin Kiprono"
+  author: "Sharon Kendi"

   show_sidebar_adunit: false # show ad container

 # set up common front matter for all pages inside blog/
 cascade:
-  author: "Kelvin Kiprono"
+  author: "Sharon Kendi"
   show_author_byline: true
   show_post_date: true
   show_disqus_comments: false # see disqusShortname in site config